 Other much easier ways are “ferro” rods which are a ferrocerium material commercially available.
 Made primarily of iron, neodymium and cerium they produce hot sparks when scraped with a steel edge.
 Below as a small keychain stick along with a short piece of hacksaw blade for a striker (TSA has never noticed it at the airport.)

-Above, getting the tinder going.
-The magnesium bar really works great by producing a very hot (5,600 degrees F) initial flame.
+Above, getting the tinder going with the key chain set.
+The magnesium bar also works really great by producing a very hot (5,600 degrees F) initial flame.
 I keep a short hack saw blade attached to it on the chain as well, both tucked into my field kit.
 Scrape some magnesium shavings into your tinder, scrape the embedded ferrocerium bar with the hack saw blade or your knife spine.
 Sparks hit the magnesium shavings, Presto.
 Even works when wet.
 A boondocking essential, don’t leave home without one.